hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     and 'no_renorm' is a good choice for large basis sets, especially with a small number of electrons (such that forbidden excitations are rarely generated).

+    The 'heat_bath' excitation generator is very similar to the "original" heat bath excitation generator described by Holmes et al. [Holmes16]_. i, j, a, b are chosen with weighted, precalculated probabilities that aim to make |Hij|/pgen as constant as possible.
+The power pitzer excitation generators are approximate these weights.
+    'heat_bath_uniform' is very similar but samples single excitations uniformly.

     The 'power_pitzer' excitation generator generates excitations using a Power-Pitzer [Power74]_ like upper bound for the value of the Hamiltonian matrix element.
 This involves some precalcalated weights and alias tables, but should reduce both noise